transientskp/tkp/documentation/usage/system.rst

 some of these have a slightly adjusted variant in the TKP recipes directory.

 It is assumed you know how to edit the :file:`trap.cfg` and :file:`tasks.cfg` files, as well as set up parset and other files.
-For simplicity, however, the example files mentioned in the :ref:`recipes section
-<recipes-section>` can be used.

 .. _heastro-simple-way: